How to Get Tested

 About the test

-PPHC testing is primarily done via saliva-based sampling method.
-Nasal pharyngeal (NP) swabs may also be used at the testing staff’s discretion.
+PPHC testing is primarily done via nasal pharyngeal (NP) swabs.
+Saliva testing may also be used at the testing staff’s discretion.
 Both are PCR viral tests.
 Please do not eat, drink or smoke for 30 minutes prior to testing.

 Receiving your results